oleander/simulation-dvd-rb/report.md

 - Emptyness - The amount of times a machine wanted to take items but could due to emptyness.

 These two parameters are important in trying to find the bottleneck in our system.
 A high *emptyness* value in a buffer means that we should increase the buffer size or the amount of machines in previous steps.
 A high *fullness* value in a buffer means that there is a bottleneck to the right.
 Increasing buffer or/and the amount of machines might solve the problem.

+###### Reservations

+Imagine this problem

+1. [0:00] Buffer #1 is almost full, it can only take one more item
+2. [0:00] Machine #1 that uses buffer #1 check to see if buffer is full.
+It's not so it starts and schedules to be done in 15 min.
+3. [0:05] Machine #2 that also uses buffer #1, it check buffer #1 and draws the same conclusions.
+It starts it self and schedules to be done in 2 min.
+4. [0:07] Machine #2 is now done, it adds one item to buffer #1, which is now full.
+5. [0:15] Machine #1 is now done, but buffer #1 is full so everyting was in vain.

+What we could do here in instead is to *reserve* one item in step #2 and unreserve one item in step #5.
+The outcome would be that machine #2 never starts.

+This is solution we've used in our implementation.

+This is how it would look from machine #1 point of view *when is comes to dealing with buffers*.

+- On start
+  - Start if previous buffer count > 0 and if next buffer is not full, including reserved items
+  - Reserve one item in next buffer
+  - Decrease previous buffer by one
+- When done
+  - Unreserve 1 item in next buffer
+  - Add one item to next buffer

+##### Item

+Encapsulates the time from which the item was created and added to the *output buffer*.